 Add Some Greenery

 A little greenery will always make a room feel more put together.
-Whether you only have the space (or the green thumb) for a small low-maintenance succulent or you want to invest time and energy into a larger fiddle-leaf fig tree, consider adding a plant or two in your living room to give it that finishing touch.
+Whether you only have the space (or the green thumb) for a small low-maintenance succulent, or if you'd rather invest time and energy into a larger fiddle-leaf fig tree, consider adding a plant or two in your living room to give it that finishing touch.
 You could also follow feng shui design principles and choose, as well as position, a plant for your home that promotes both balance and good fortune.
 On the other hand, there's nothing wrong with opting for fake houseplants; often, they look like the real thing, and require less upkeep.

 Reorganize Your Bookcases